DeMuu/valid/README.md

 # valid
 VALID - VisuAL Image Diff --- visual regression testing with ease

+Note that this project is **WIP** and not yet reliable for use in actual testing.
+Proposals and PRs are welcome! :D

 ### Proposed Flow
 1. Pass in an array of links/routes to visit.
 2. The lib will then loop through these, visit each link and take a screenshot.